 I am currently pursuing a doctoral degree in higher education at the University of Michigan.
 I am a first generation college student from a refuge family and in my pursuit of higher education, I developed a passion for college access, issues of diversity and equity in higher education, success of first generation and immigrant college students, and disability accommodations.
-I graduated summa cum laude with highest distinction from the University of Minnesota with a Bachelors of Science in Family Social Science where I also earned a master’s in Multicultural College Teaching and Learning.

 As the first in my family to go to college from an underserved population, I found I had to create my own guide in my pursuit of higher education.
 This blog is a collection of threads that make up that guide.
 Please join me as I continue onward in my doctoral program.